nnhoucheng/PUI2016_ch3019/HW3_ch3019/README.md

 ### Assignment 2
 State the idea and develope the corresponding null hypothesis and alternative hypothesis.

 Download and display data from Citibike Jan 2015 csv file.
-Display reducted data and plot the distribution.
+Display reducted data and plot the distribution.<br />

-&nbsp
-&nbsp

 Announcement: